vmalchik/corp-comment/README.md

 ## Getting Started

-Prerequisites
-Ensure you have the following software installed:

-- Node.js (v14.x or higher)
-- npm (v6.x or higher) or yarn (v1.22.x or higher)
+Before you begin, ensure you have the latest version of Node.js installed.
+This project uses Node.js 20.x or later.

 ### Installation